MJubairahamed/Jubair-Tech-Mindspace/Java/introduction_to_java.md

 | **Output**                | No file is created, it just runs the code.   | Creates a **new file** that can be run on any computer. |
 | **Examples**              | Python, JavaScript                          | C, C++, Java                                  |

+-
+### Note: Java uses both a compiler and an interpreter** as part of its execution process.
+Here's how it works:

+1. **Compilation Stage**: When you write Java code, it is first compiled by the **Java compiler (`javac`)**.
+The compiler translates your source code into an intermediate form called **bytecode**.
+This bytecode is platform-independent, meaning it can run on any system that has a Java Virtual Machine (JVM).

+2. **Interpretation/Execution Stage**: The **JVM** (Java Virtual Machine) then interprets this bytecode.
+The JVM includes an **interpreter** that reads and executes the bytecode line by line, as well as a **Just-In-Time (JIT) compiler** that can optimize the code by compiling it to native machine code for faster execution.

+This two-step process makes Java both a compiled and an interpreted language, providing a good balance of performance, portability, and platform independence.

 ![Interperter_Compiler!](/Java/Images/Interperter_Compiler.png "Interperter & Compiler")